sSharonV/Flare-On-Walkthroughs/2014/CH_2/README.md

 # Flare-On Challenge Walkthrough 2014: **`home.html`** Analysis

 In this walkthrough, we’ll break down the process of analyzing the `home.html` file from the Flare-On challenge.
-This guide will help you extract and decode a hidden PHP-encoded script embedded in a PNG image.
-By leveraging Python scripts and a hex editor, we will decode the hidden content and reveal the payload.
+We will uncover the hidden content and extract the payload by utilizing Python scripts along with a hex editor.

 ## Table of Contents
 - [Introduction](#introduction)